 Charge: Marijuana Possession/Accident

 “John Gardner represented one of my laborers for pretrial.
 He miraculously was able to get him out on a manageable bond.
 This was through persistent negotiation and fact-finding.
-If not for John Gardner, my worker would be stuck in jail through numerous delays, which have amounted to months.
+If not for John Gardner, my worker would be jailed through numerous delays, which have amounted to months.
 Instead, he has been able to work, care for a handicapped nephew and attend a family funeral.
 This is all possible because the Gardner and Mendoza team take every step of the legal process as if it were the trial itself.” –Conrad M.

 “I have recommended John to others on many occasions and for those that hired him, John has either won the case or had it dismissed.
 He is kind, professional, & very knowledgeable.
 He will continue to be my #1 recommendation to those in need of his services.” -Rachel